-Pfizer collaboration revenue for the three months ended June 30, 2021, consists of the partial recognition of the upfront payment we received from Pfizer in December 2020 and of the regulatory milestone payment due from Pfizer that was triggered upon the FDA approval of MYFEMBREE for the treatment for heavy menstrual bleeding associated with uterine fibroids on May 26, 2021.
-There were no such amounts recognized for the three months ended June 30, 2020.
+Pfizer collaboration revenue for the three and nine months ended December 31, 2021 consists of the partial recognition of the upfront payment we received from Pfizer upon entering into the Pfizer Collaboration and License Agreement in December 2020 and of the regulatory milestone payment from Pfizer that was triggered upon the FDA approval of MYFEMBREE for the management of heavy menstrual bleeding associated with uterine fibroids on May 26, 2021.
+Pfizer collaboration revenue for the three and nine months ended December 31, 2020 consists of the partial recognition of the upfront payment received from Pfizer.